 We outsource the manufacturing of our products to third-party manufacturers such as Flextronics, with whom we entered into an agreement pursuant to which Flextronics manufactures and supplies certain of our products subject to orders from us and our demand forecasts.
 In certain cases, we rely on third-party manufacturers to design products to our specifications and license those designs back to us.
 Purchases from these third-party manufacturers accounts for the most significant portion of our cost of revenues.
 Our reliance on third-party manufacturers reduces our control over the manufacturing process, including reduced control over quality, product costs and product supply and timing.
 From time to time, we have experienced and may in the future experience delays in shipments or issues concerning product quality from our third-party manufacturers.
 For example, in the third quarter of 2018, we experienced a delay in expected bookings for new products that in turn led us to delay procurement of finished goods from our contract manufacturers.
 The delay resulted in our inability to fulfill orders placed late in the quarter and a delay in recognition for these sales until the fourth quarter of 2018.
 If any of our third-party manufacturers suffer interruptions, delays or disruptions in supplying our products, including by natural disasters or work stoppages or capacity constraints, our ability to ship products to distributors and network operators would be delayed.
-Additionally, if any of our third-party manufacturers experience quality control problems in their manufacturing operations and our products do not meet network operators' requirements, we could be required to cover the repair or replacement of any defective products.
+Additionally, if any of our third-party manufacturers experience quality control problems in their manufacturing operations and our products.
 These delays or product quality issues could have an immediate and material adverse effect on our ability to fulfill orders and could have a negative impact on our operating results.
-In addition, such delays or issues with product quality could harm our reputation and our relationship with ou
+In addition, such delays or issues with product quality could harm our reputation and our relationship with our channel partners.